TREASURIES-US 10-year yields hit three-month lows on growth concerns

 By Karen Brettell

-Dec 5 (Reuters) - Yields fell on Tuesday and benchmark 10-year note yields reached three-month lows as investors priced for the possibility that the economy will weaken at a faster rate and lead the Federal Reserve to cut interest rates as soon as March.
+Dec 5 (Reuters) - Benchmark 10-year note yields fell to three-month lows on Tuesday on concerns about slowing U.S. economic growth as investorspriced for the possibility that the Federal Reserve will cut interest rates as soon as March.

 Weakening data and dovish comments from some Fed officials have sent yields tumbling, with 10-year yields dropping from 16-year highs reached in October.

-Yields extended their drop on Tuesday after a report showed that job openings fell sharply in October.
+Yields extended their fall on Tuesday after a report showed that U.S. job openings hit a more than a 2-1/2-year low in October.

-U.S. data this week will be closely watched for new clues on the strength of the economy, with Friday’s jobs report for November the main focus.
-It is expected to show that employers added 185,000 jobs during the month.
+U.S. data this week is being closely watched for new clues on the strength of the economy, with Friday’s jobs report for November the main focus.
+It is expected to show that employers added 180,000 jobs during the month.
 USNFAR=ECI

 “The market is comfortable with the idea that the economy is slowing, consumption’s facing headwinds, but they don’t know how much it’s going to slow," said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets in New York.